kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 How to search for signed ones:
 1. Open the `ConsentRecord` list.
-2. Set the filter by `Статус`:
+2. Set the filter by status:
    - `current` - currently signed;
-   - `outdated` - previously signed, but deprecated.
+   - `outdated` - previously signed, but now deprecated.
-3. If necessary, filter by target (`purpose`) and source (`source`).
+3. If necessary, filter by purpose (`purpose`) and source (`source`).
-4. For the user, use search by login/subject ID.
+4. For a user, search by login/subject ID.
-5. For an anonymous stream, use `anonymous_token` search.
+5. For an anonymous stream, search by `anonymous_token`.

 What to look for in the record card:
 - `purpose` and document code (`document_code`);
 - `status`;
-- `confirmation_method` (as confirmed);
+- `confirmation_method` (how it was confirmed);
 - `source`;
 - `created_at`;
-- service metadata of the request in `extra_meta`.
+- request service metadata in `extra_meta`.

 Important:
 - `ConsentRecord` in the admin panel works in view mode;
-- manual editing and “retroactive correction” are not used;
+- manual editing and "retroactive correction" are not used;
-- to parse the change history, go to `ConsentEvent`.
+- to inspect the change history, go to `ConsentEvent`.

 ## What to do in logs and how to sort out incidents

 ### `ConsentRecord`: operational status analysis

 When to use:
-- you need to understand whether there is current agreement on the flow;
+- you need to understand whether there is a current consent for the flow;
 - you need to check why the form is asking for confirmation again.

 Check procedure:
-1. Find the last record by subject and stream `purpose + document`.
+1. Find the latest record for the subject and the `purpose + document` stream.
 2. Check `status` and `consent_required_reason` in the application log/form context.
-3. Check `confirmation_method` against the expected scenario (web or verifiable confirmation).
+3. Check `confirmation_method` against the expected scenario (web or verified confirmation).

 Available action:
-- uploading selected records to CSV.
+- exporting selected records to CSV.

 ### `ConsentEvent`: operational history analysis

 When to use:
 - you need to understand the sequence of actions (issuance, revocation, obsolescence, confirmation);
-- you need to check who confirmed or rejected the entry and when.
+- you need to check who confirmed or rejected the record, and when.

 Check procedure:
 1. Open the events of the desired consent record.